Violin 1

 Gloria Baek is a first-year violinist in Grace Hopper College.
 Originally from Naperville, Illinois, she has been playing violin since the age of five and has most recently studied with Drew Lecher.
 During her time in the Chicago Youth Symphony Orchestras, she served as both concertmaster and second violin principal of the Symphony Orchestra and received the Albert Pick III Award in her senior year.
 At Yale, Gloria is interested in studying economics and public policy on a pre-law track, and would like to get involved at the Yale Farm as well.
 In her free time, Gloria enjoys going on long walks, finding good food, and trying to keep her succulent Kiwi alive (it may die by the end of this year but so far, so good!).

-Rachel Kim is a sophomore in Davenport College from Irvine, California.
+Rachel Kim is a junior in Davenport College from Irvine, California.
 She has played in a variety of orchestras including the National Youth Orchestra 2 and Pacific Symphony Youth Orchestra, in both of which she held principal positions.
 She has performed as a soloist with the Bellflower Symphony Orchestra and has played in chamber groups such as the Pacific Symphony Youth Quartet, Junior Chamber Music, and the Chamber Music OC Pre-College Program.
 Rachel was chosen for a master class with world-renowned violinist Ray Chen.
-At Yale, she is majoring in Political Science and enjoys exploring a variety of fields, both STEM and humanities.
+At Yale, she is studying Political Science and Education Studies and enjoys exploring a variety of fields, both STEM and humanities.
 In her free time, she enjoys going on walks, satisfying her boba addiction, and spending time with friends and family.

 Sophia Schwaner is a sophomore in Silliman, (most likely) majoring in physics and philosophy.
 She is from a small but very artistic town in Virginia, home to the Heifetz Music Institute, which she attended for three consecutive summers.
 In addition to classical music, Sophia enjoys jazz double bass and singing, as well as Appalachian folk fiddle.
 In her free time, she enjoys riding her bicycle, composing, philosophy, and ballet.